foxt/Twofer/README.md

 # Twofer [beta]

-Twofer (too-fer) is a TOTP code generator for the desktop.
+Twofer (pronounced too-fer)  is a TOTP code generator for the desktop.
 Currently, the beta is only available for macOS, however I'm working on bringing it to Linux and Windows soon.

 ## How to use Twofer: